shiguelita/-folio/_posts/2019-01-15-cheat_sheet_machine_learning_models.markdown

 * **Regression**: used to predict values ​​when the dependent variable (Y) is continuous.

 * **Where can it be used?**
 	* Fraud Detection on credit cards, as can be seen [in this example](https://www.ijcsmc.com/docs/papers/April2015/V4I4201511.pdf)
 	* Recommendation Systems: like products, movies, websites, etc. A real case was [Recommender Systems (RS)](https://subs.emis.de/LNI/Proceedings/Proceedings165/170.pdf), an algorithm created to increase sales and customer satisfaction. attempts to predict how a user will rank items based on their previous ratings and ratings from other users with similar profiles and thus recommend the item for purchase.

 * **Advantages**
 	* Easy to understand, interpret and visualize
 	* Need little effort to prepare data (no need to normalize data, etc.)
 	* Can be used with categorical and numerical data
 	* No need to worry about outliers or if data is not linearly
 	* Easily read with feature interactions and not parametric

 * **Disadvantages**
 	* Does not support online learning, needs to rebuild the tree when it gets new data
 	* It can be easily overfitting, however it can be resolved with Ensemble Methods
 	* The model may become unstable due to the small variation in the data
 	* Stability: small variations in the data can generate many different trees
 	* May be biased if some class is dominant

 ### **Support Vector Machines** {#svm}
 <br/>

 * **What is it?**

 It can be used for classification and regression problems.
 It uses a technique called *kernel* to transform its data, and then, based on those transformations, it finds an optimal boundary between possible outputs.

 * **Where can it be used?**
 	* Facial recognition
 	* Calligraphy Recognition
 	* Protein Structure Forecast
 	* Breast Cancer Diagnostics: experimental results show that linear kernel based on the *bagging* method may be the best choices for a small-scale dataset where the selection of features must be performed at the pre-processing stage of data .For a large-scale dataset, the RBF kernel based on the *boosting* method had better enhancement performance than the other classifiers, see [this example](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0161501&type=printable)

 * **Advantages**
 	* High accuracy
 	* Can work with non-linear data
-    * Works well with data not yet structured and semi-structured, such as text, images and trees.
+	* Works well with data not yet structured and semi-structured, such as text, images and trees
 	* With an appropriate kernel function, you can solve complex problems
 	* Works well with high dimensional data
 	* Low risk of overfitting, using the correct kernels

 * **Disadvantages**
 	* Does not provide probability estimates directly
 	* Does not perform well with large training data sets
 	* Difficult to choose a good kernel function
 	* Difficult to understand and interpret the final model, variable weights and individual impact.

 ### **Linear Regressions** {#linear-regression}
 <br/>

 * **What is it?**

 Linear Regression is used to predict the continuous output indices (X).
 It has a linear relationship with the values ​​of X to predict the value of Y.

 * **Simple Linear Regression**: When there is only one input variable (X)